Steel Dynamics is Among the Companies in the Steel Industry With the Highest Level of Cash (STLD, X, NUE, WOR, CMC) | Comtex SmarTrend

 Below are the three companies in the Steel industry with the highest cash equivalents (CE).
 Analysts use CE as a measure to compare the cash cushion of companies in the same industry.

 Steel Dynamics ranks highest with a CE of $1,000.
-Us Steel Corp is next with a CE of $1,000.
+Following is Us Steel Corp with a CE of $1,000.
 Nucor Corp ranks third highest with a CE of $999.

 Worthington Inds follows with a CE of $278, and Commercial Metal rounds out the top five with a CE of $253.